Skip to content

 Site History

-The Indian Health Service and Bureau of Indian Affairs operated a hospital and school in Kotzebue before Alaska was even a State.
+The Indian Health Service (IHS) and Bureau of Indian Affairs (BIA) operated a hospital and school in Kotzebue before Alaska became a state.
 The hospital and school were heated by a system of tanks and above and underground pipelines that went throughout the school and hospital properties.
-During the 1960s there were reports of ruptures and leaks from the pipeline.
-Fuel seeped into the school (now elementary school) basement, ditches, and local wells.
+During the 1960s and 1970s there were reports of ruptures and leaks from the pipeline.
+Fuel seeped into the school basement, ditches, and local wells.

-DEC contracted Shannon and Wilson to conduct an environmental site assessment in 1989 to sample the beach, soil, and water, and inventory all remaining tanks.
+DEC contracted Shannon and Wilson to conduct an environmental site assessment in 1989.
+Shannon and Wilson sampled the beach, soil, and water, and inventory all remaining tanks.
 Through the years, multiple sampling and inventory events have occurred:

 Current Status